 “Let’s not turn our phones on tomorrow” I suggested to my wife at the weekend.
 She agreed and we spent Sunday without them.

-As we travel further into this scary journey they call life, it feels like there’s a developing need for us to understand, control and tame our own brain.
+As we travel further into this scary journey they call life, it feels like there’s a developing need for us to understand, control and tame our own brains.
 We might think we’re in control of it, that we power its processes and rhythms, and we decide how to communicate.
 But increasingly we’re not and we don’t.
 This is largely thanks to smartphones and all-pervasive technology.

 Over two days and two events last week I was given insight into future-thinking, digital integration in the arts and how new technologies will impact our lives.